Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/ldaca-software-tools/index.md

 ## Data Portal and Access API

-[Oni](https://github.com/Language-Research-Technology/oni): A web application that provides indexing, searching and access to secure data repositories following the Arkisto model.
+[Oni](https://github.com/Language-Research-Technology/oni): A web application that provides indexing, searching and access to secure data repositories following the {{< glossary_link display="Arkisto" id="arkisto" >}} model.
 This is used to build the [LDaCA Portal](https://data.ldaca.edu.au/search): The online interface of the Language Data Commons of Australia where users can discover and access language collections.

 <br>